My Favourite Audiobooks

 I have had the book on my side-table for nearly a year but I decided to download the audiobook from Audible when I got my monthly credit because there was something about the 14-strong cast list and the way the book is written – like interview segments – that I thought work well as an audiobook and it does!

 This is a book that was made for this format.
-It’s like listen to a podcast or a documentary on in the background.
+It’s like listening to a podcast or a documentary in the background.
 It’s utterly gripping and entirely addictive.
 I had the same feeling I felt when I was watching a Fleetwood Mac documentary, a proper fly-on-the-wall feeling.
 So good.

 The cast list is amazing and very-well cast as well.